Rojson/stack/README.md

 # stack
-use xampp/n
+Use xampp.
-create database 'stack'
+Create database 'stack'.
-import database from file stack.sql if you don't have folder called 'photos', you should create it in main folder 'stack'
+Import database from file stack.sql.
+If you don't have folder called 'photos', you should create it in main folder 'stack'.

-after these steps whole project should works
+After these steps whole project should works.